Champagne Krug: Krug Lovers

 In 2011, Krug launched a community of Krug aficionados who share a love for Krug.
 The House-created program offers a platform for stories, inspirations and favorite getaways and is open to the public via registration on the Krug.com website.
 The program features member profiles and their collaborations with Krug, such as a drawing created by Italian illustrator Gianluca Biscalchin following Krug's Grand Musée de Beaux-Arts event, the Krug Room at the Mandarin Oriental Hong Kong from chef Uwe Opocensky, or a series of photographs by Dutch artist Scarlett Hooft Graafland, commissioned by Krug.

 Krug ID

 Since summer 2011, all bottles of Krug Champagne feature a KRUG ID located on the left-hand side of the back label.
-This six-digit number – with the first digit indicating the quarter in which the bottle left Krug's cellars and the following two digits indicating the year – serves as a reference for wine collectors and a portal to further information about that particular bottle.
+This six-digit number – with the first digit indicating the quarter in which the bottle left Krug's cellars and the following two digits indicating the year – serves as a reference for wine collectors and a mobile application to further information about that particular bottle.

 For Krug Grande Cuvées, the KRUG ID reveals the oldest and youngest wines that went into the making of the bottle, as well as the details and challenges of that particular season.
 For other Krug cuvees, the KRUG ID recounts the story of the year, the objectives behind the creation of the specific bottle or the behavior of the plots.
+The Krug application also pairs different Krug champagnes with types of music.